Home

 Lab News

-April 2023: A huge congratulations to DTL graduate student, Arash Mehrkesh, for successfully defending his qualifying exam and advancing to candidacy!
-We are so proud of you, Arash!
+October 2024: A huge congratulations to DTL graduate student, Destyni Cravens, for successfully defending her qualifying exam and advancing to candidacy!
+We are so proud of you, Destyni!

 You can take a look at past lab updates in our Archived News!